 Individual research or study with a Special Education faculty member, arranged in advance of registration.
 A one or two page written proposal should be submitted to the instructor during the first week of the term specifying the scope of the project, project activities, meeting times, completion date, and student product(s).
 Ordinarily, K590 should not be used for the study of material taught in a regularly scheduled course.
-Repeatable for Credit: 99 credits and 99 completions

 EDUC-K 595 Practicum in Special Education (1-6 cr.)

 P: Consent of Instructor.